 $ sudo vi /etc/fstab

-9. Add a new entry for the mount point.
+9. Add an entry in /etc/fstab for the disk or partition.

 /dev/sdb1 /home/user/disk ext4 defaults 0 0